RendleLabs/unwcf/content/posts/life-after-wcf.md

 justify investing in them?
 And second, will Microsoft continue to provide first-class support for them?

-As to the first part, HTTP and WebSockets are both standards of the Open Web, and will likely be around for a long time. gRPC and Protobuf are Google technologies and are not governed by an independent standards body, but they are well-documented and completely open source (Apache 2.0 for gRPC and BSD for Protobuf).
+As to the first part, HTTP and WebSockets are both standards of the Open Web, and will likely be around for a long time in one form or another (we've only just got onto HTTP/2.0 and [HTTP/3.0](https://en.wikipedia.org/wiki/HTTP/3) is already being worked on). gRPC and Protobuf are Google technologies and are not governed by an independent standards body, but they are well-documented and completely open source (Apache 2.0 for gRPC and BSD for Protobuf).
 Adoption of gRPC is sufficiently widespread and includes large enough companies that even if Google themselves stopped developing and using it, the community would continue to maintain it.
 SignalR is a Microsoft technology,